Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 125. ### Which property is used to control the scrolling of an image in the background?
         The `background-attachment` property is used to control the scrolling of an image in the background.

+# Day 26

+126. ### Which CSS property is used to capitalize text or convert text to uppercase or lowercase letters?
+        The text-transform property is used to capitalize text or convert text to uppercase or lowercase letters.

+127. ### What is word-wrap property in CSS3?
+        The word-wrap property allows long words to be able to be broken in order to prevent overflow and wrap onto the next line.

+128. ### Describe ‘rule set’ in CSS?
+        It is an instruction that tells browser on how to render a specific element on the HTML page.
+It consists of a selector with a declaration block that follows.

+129. ### How can you create a CSS-only dropdown menu?
+        A CSS-only dropdown menu can be created by using the "hover" pseudo-class and the "display" property.
+When the user hovers over a parent element, the "display" property of the child element can be set to "block" or "inline-block" to reveal the dropdown menu.

+130. ### What are the potential drawbacks of using CSS frameworks such as Bootstrap?
+        Using CSS frameworks like Bootstrap can lead to bloated code, difficulties in customizing the design, and unoriginal or generic looks